"I can give these comics the highest compliment: there’s nothing like ‘em." - McSweeny's

 "Through this definitive collection, comic book readers and scholars alike can now find a broader understanding of Hanks and his brief but memorable contributions to the medium." - Sequart

 Fletcher Hanks was the first great comic book auteur.
 That is, he wrote, penciled, inked, and lettered all of his own stories.
 He completed approximately 50 stories between 1939–1941.
-As a one-man-cartooning-band, his work packs the wallop of a unique and unified artistic vision.
+As a one-man cartooning band, his work packs the wallop of a unique and unified artistic vision.
 Whether it’s the superhero Stardust doling out ice cold slabs of poetic justice, or the jungle protectress Fantomah tearing evildoers from limb to ragged limb, contemporary readers are stunned by the pop surrealism and outright violent mayhem of Hanks’ work.
 Originally featured in two paperback volumes, this deluxe hardcover collects for the first time all of Hanks’ previously published material, plus several gems newly discovered for this volume, making this the very first complete collection of the works of Fletcher Hanks.
-Edited by cartoonist and critic Paul Karasik (City of Glass), who also provides an insightful introductory essay and illustrated afterword.
+Edited by cartoonist and critic Paul Karasik (How to Read Nancy), who also provides an insightful introductory essay and illustrated afterword.